 Exercise should be avoided until symptoms begin to subside.

-So...you're sick and you've realise you still have the ability to work out.
+So…you’re sick and you’ve realise you can still perform light exercise.

 What kind of exercises do you choose from?

 Nutrition plays a key role in preventing and reducing the length of sickness.